guettli/golang-and-vscode/README.md

 f4 --> goto next search result (for example after a search with ctrl-shift-f): Related https://stackoverflow.com/questions/75161780/go-to-first-match-of-ctrl-shift-f-search

 go to beginning of a function: click on last element in breadcrumb-bar, then ENTER.
+Or use `ctrl-shift-.
+ENTER` to open breadcrumb bar.

 # Plugins